30 Stocks Traders Are Shorting Like Crazy

 On the list, of course, is Herbalife, the company that hedge funder Bill Ackman has accused of being a pyramid scheme.

-Also featured on the list is GoPro, the wearable camera company that went public in late June and has seen its stock just explode in the last several months.
+Other high-profile companies on the list include electric carmaker Tesla and yoga apparel maker lululemon.

-The biggest theme of the list is Chinese internet companies.
-Alibaba may have been the marquee IPO of the year, but other internet-based companies out of China have been met with quite a bit of scepticism.
+This list, however, also exhibits two major themes: China and solar energy.

-We ranked the stocks by short interest as a percentage of shares outstanding, going from the least shorted to the most.
+We ranked the stock by short interest as a percentage of shares outstanding, going from the least shorted to the most.

 Ticker: SUNE